Pacze/Python-Projects/README.md

 # Python-Projects
-Acesta este un Convertor in Lei sau in Euro
+Acesta este un Convertor in Lei sau in Euro.
 Aplicatia este inca in lucru